highfive-team/etty-mockup/README.md

 ```
 and voila!
 Mocked files are being appeared in your `src/translations` folder.
 Now you can place some real data to your generated JSON files - this data won't be lost after further generations **(if you will not change your exist template scheme)**.
 The only thing you have to do by yourself is to serve this files with some API to make XHR requests :)

 Working example provided in the `example` folder of this repo.
-Fill free to make suggestions on how to improve it :)
+Feel free to make suggestions on how to improve it :)

+## Contributing
+Feel free to submit issues, feature and pull requests.
+Any improvement is highly appreciated!